jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/table/table.rst

 .. toctree::

 Table field allows user to add dynamic data to the document.
 Also it allows to prepare table of exact needed size for participant of the envelope processing flow.
+Each table can have up to 120 columns and each column can be resized (min width is 30 pixels).

 Create Table Field
 ===================